What Happened to Google Fiber?

 At first, cities seemed to be falling all over themselves to accommodate Google Fiber.
 But the cable companies already entrenched in these cities weren’t happy.

 For instance, Louisville gave Google access to utility poles across the city.
 But it turns out the city didn’t actually own these poles.
 AT&T filed a lawsuit against Louisville claiming the city has violated federal rules.
 In response, Google said AT&T was attempting to prevent competition.

 This lawsuit wasn’t an isolated incident.
-In Nashville, both AT&T and Comcast filed similar suits against Google Fiber.
+In Nashville, both AT&T and Xfinity filed similar suits against Google Fiber.
 In fact, cable companies caused problems just about everywhere Google Fiber tried to create a network.